openstack/keystone-specs/specs/keystonemiddleware/juno/split-middleware-repo.rst

 the OpenStack named releases (similar to the python-keystoneclient library).

-The inital release of the middleware package will be version 1.0.0 (using semver for versioning scheme).
+The initial release of the middleware package will be version 1.0.0 (using semver for versioning scheme).

 Alternatives